Eleanor Madison

-Eleanor Rose Madison (née Conway; January 9, 1731 – February 11, 1829) was a Virginia socialite and planter who was the mother of James Madison Jr., the 4th president of the United States and Lieutenant General William Madison.
-She has been described as one of the strongest female influences in the life of her eldest son, James Madison Jr., and has been credited for her efforts to preserve the Montpelier estate.
+Eleanor Rose Madison (née Conway; January 9, 1731 – February 11, 1829) was a Virginia socialite and planter who was the mother of James Madison Jr., the Founding Father and 4th president of the United States, and Lieutenant General William Madison.
+She has been described as one of the strongest influences in the life of her eldest son, James Madison Jr., and has been credited for her efforts to preserve the Montpelier estate.

 Early life and family

 Nelly Conway was born on January 9, 1731, in Port Conway, Virginia, the daughter of Francis Conway, Sr., a wealthy planter and tobacco merchant (the area's namesake) and Rebecca Catlett Conway.
 She grew up on the Belle Grove plantation and estate.

 She married James Madison Sr. on September 13, 1749, at the age of 18.
 They had 12 children: